alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Cherrypick the models tests into an updated testing package

-- [ ] Upgrade to Golang 1.7 Beta

 - [ ] Add the Dredd tests for each of the routes in the `routes` document.

-- [ ] Add the handler and subrouters for each of the routes int he `routes` document.

 - [ ] Implement the database code for marshalling privileges and roles

 - [ ] Add an organization table

 - [ ] Implement a set of integration tests using Response Recorder from `"net/http/httptest"`

 - [ ] Projects need a due date

 - [ ] Projects need a late submission policy